 Solutions to remodeling, repairing, and updating your home are never a one-size-fits-all.
 What may have worked on one home or even on your own home previously, may not be possible or repeatable.
-At The Brothers that just do Gutters, we understand that each home and homeowner is unique, and so unique solutions are necessary.
+At The Brothers that just do Gutters, we value customization and want to offer you unique solutions as necessary.

 If you’ve worked with us, or you’ve visited our website, you’ve likely seen the word Solutionist© floating around, and you may have wondered what exactly a Solutionist© is.
 In 2009, we incorporated this name into our business model to replace Salesman, President, CEO, etc. because we felt it embodied what we represent to our clients.
 Finding unique solutions to your gutter problems is what we do.
 We do not sell the same product to every client and we do not push things they do not need.
 But instead, we provide them with exactly what they will need to solve their gutter problems.